 The first in Deloitte’s the Audit Committee Frontier series is based on a global survey over 350 audit committee members, across several countries, conducted in September 2021.
 The majority of respondents (56%) serve as audit committee chairs.
 Responses are distributed across the Americas, Asia-Pacific (APAC) and Europe, Middle East and Africa (EMEA).

 With respect to company type, 67% of respondents serve on audit committees at publicly listed companies, while 17% serve at privately owned companies, including family businesses.

 About Deloitte’s Global Boardroom Program

 The Deloitte Global Boardroom Program brings together the knowledge and experience of Deloitte member firms around the world to address critical topics of universal interest to company boards and the C-suite.
-Supplementing local geography programs, its mission is to promote dialogue among Deloitte practitioners, corporations and their boards and management, investors, the accounting profession, academia, and government.
+Supplementing local geography programmes, its mission is to promote dialogue among Deloitte professionals, companies and their boards and management, investors, the accounting profession, academia and government.
 In addition to the publication of thought-pieces on critical topics, the Deloitte Global Boardroom Program hosts a series of must-see webinar discussions with eminent panelists to enable boards and management of global companies to challenge perceived wisdom.